YanagiOrigami/Frontier-CS/README.md

 ```

 > **NOTE** 1.
 We currently support **C++ only** for algorithmic problem solutions.
 > 2. For each problem, we release only the test cases required for **local debugging and preview scoring**.
-The reference solutiosn and full test cases are deliberately withheld.
+The reference solutiosn and full test cases are deliberately withheld and thus the final scores may differ.
+To get the full evaluation and be included in the leaderboard, please submit your solutions following the "Submitting Results" section below.

 See [algorithmic/README.md](algorithmic/README.md) for full documentation.